Use AI coding agents

 Migrate from AGENTS.md

 Section titled “Migrate from AGENTS.md”If your project has an AGENTS.md file from a previous version of Aspire, you can migrate to the new skill file format.
-The skill file provides better structure and is recognized natively by AI coding agents.
+Skill files provide better structure and are recognized natively by AI coding agents.

 -